DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 ###  Description of arts

-   - A description is given of the three main type of martial arts available at the club.
+   - A description is given of the three main style of martial arts available at the club.
 This gives the user a clear understanding of what arts the club teaches.

    ![screen shot mkg north dublin arts section](docs/readme-images/three-arts.png)